AdaCore/training_material/courses/rust_essentials/140_smart_pointers/02_box.rst

     samples: [0; 1000000],
     metadata: String::from("Satellite Telemetry - Region A"),
   });
-  // Only reference is moved to the function, not the whole array. process_data(huge_chunk);
+  // Only reference is moved to the function...
+  // ...not the whole array
+  process_data(huge_chunk);

 ---------------------